sletz/pd-faustgen/README.md

 The **faustgen2~** object is a [Faust](https://faust.grame.fr/) external for Pd a.k.a.
 [Pure Data](http://msp.ucsd.edu/software.html), Miller Puckette's interactive multimedia programming environment.
 Yann Orlarey's Faust is a functional programming language developed by [Grame](https://www.grame.fr/), which is tailored for real-time signal processing and synthesis.

-faustgen2~ was written by Albert Gräf (JGU Mainz, IKM, Music Informatics) based on [faustgen~](https://github.com/CICM/pd-faustgen) by  Pierre Guillot (Paris 8, CICM), which in turn was inspired by Grame's [faustgen~](https://github.com/grame-cncm/faust/tree/master-dev/embedded/faustgen) object for Max/MSP. faustgen2~ is a comprehensive update which offers plenty new features, bringing it up to par with both Grame's faustgen~ and the author's [pd-faust](https://agraef.github.io/pure-docs/pd-faust.html) external.
+faustgen2~ was written by Albert Gräf (JGU Mainz, IKM, Music-Informatics) based on [faustgen~](https://github.com/CICM/pd-faustgen) by  Pierre Guillot (Paris 8, CICM), which in turn was inspired by Grame's [faustgen~](https://github.com/grame-cncm/faust/tree/master-dev/embedded/faustgen) object for Max/MSP. faustgen2~ is a comprehensive update which offers plenty of new features, bringing it up to par with both Grame's faustgen~ and the author's [pd-faust](https://agraef.github.io/pure-docs/pd-faust.html) external, and adds some of its own, such as the integrated loader extension and a novel approach to polyphonic synth implementation.

 faustgen2~, like faustgen~, uses Faust's [LLVM](http://llvm.org)-based just-in-time (JIT) compiler to load, compile and play Faust programs on the fly.
-The Faust JIT compiler brings together the convenience of a standalone interpreted language with the efficiency of a compiled language.
+The Faust JIT compiler brings together the convenience of a standalone interpreted language with the efficiency of a compiled language, fostering creative exploration of the Faust language and enabling live-coding.

+## Installation

-Binary packages for Mac and Windows containing the ready-to-use external are available at <https://github.com/agraef/pd-faustgen/releases>.
-Please use these if you can.
-If you want or need to compile faustgen2~ yourself, see the instructions below.
+Ready-made binary packages for Mac, Windows, and Ubuntu are available at <https://github.com/agraef/pd-faustgen/releases>.
+Use these if you can.
+If you want or need to compile faustgen2~ yourself, please refer to the instructions below.

-## Prerequisites
+## Installing from Source

 To compile faustgen2~ you'll need [LLVM](http://llvm.org), [Faust](https://github.com/grame-cncm/faust.git), [Pd](https://github.com/pure-data/pure-data.git), and [CMake](https://cmake.org/).
-The sources for Faust and Pd are included, so you don't have to install these beforehand, but of course you'll want to install Pd (or one of its flavors, such as [Purr Data](https://agraef.github.io/purr-data/)) to use faustgen2~.
+The sources for Faust and Pd are included in the faustgen2~ source, so you don't have to install these beforehand, but of course you'll want to install Pd (or one of its flavors, such as [Purr Data](https://agraef.github.io/purr-data/)) to use faustgen2~.
 If you already have an installation of the Faust compiler (including libfaust), you can use that version instead of the included Faust source, which will make the installation much easier and faster.
 Make sure that you have Faust 2.27.2 or later (older versions may or may not work with faustgen2~, use at your own risk), and LLVM 9.0.0 or later.

 If you're running Linux, recent versions of LLVM and cmake should be readily available in your distribution's package repositories.
-On the Mac, they are available in MacPorts or Homebrew.
-On Windows, you can get them via Visual Studio, or install them from the corresponding websites.

-Please also check the [original (faustgen~) README](README-CICM.md), which goes into more detail about installing LLVM and how to upload an external to Deken, Pd's package manager.
-Up-to-date information on how to install faustgen2~ can be found below.
+On the Mac, they are available in MacPorts or Homebrew, and there's a binary LLVM package available on <http://llvm.org>.
+At the time of this writing, the ready-made LLVM packages for Windows available through Visual Studio or <http://llvm.org> are useless for installing faustgen2~, because they do not contain the LLVM compiler backend.
+Thus you might want to grab the [binaries](https://github.com/agraef/pd-faustgen/releases/tag/llvm-9.0.0-windows-build) we provide on Github, or compile LLVM yourself (instructions can be found in the [original CICM README](README-CICM.md)).

 ## Getting the Source Code